1. The Yorkshire League is an inter-clubs competition run by the Yorkshire Squash and Racketball Association (YSRA).

 36. Trophies will be awarded to the winners of each division, and presented at the YSRA AGM or another suitable event.
 It is the responsibility of the winning club to have the trophy engraved and return it prior to the event.

 37. All disputes shall be submitted in writing to the League Secretary who will either decide the matter or refer it to the Leagues Disputes Committee which is defined in the Code of Conduct.
+Should a season be truncated before the halfway point, play and tables to that point will be declared null and void.
+If after the halfway point, the divisional tables as they stand shall be taken as the final tables.

 38. The League Secretary has authority to take certain actions as specified in the Yorkshire SRA Code of Conduct.